FelixSchladt/OxideWM/planning/technical_specifications.md

 ## 5. Data relevant for the user

-The application will be running locally so it needs to be downloaded and installed by the user before using it for the first time.
+The application will be running locally so it needs to be downloaded and installed by the user before using it for the first time.<br>
 Files needed for configuration will be stored locally.

 ## 6. Product performance - requirements

-Claim is having no delay between key inputs and the following action.
+Claim is having no delay between key inputs and the following action.<br>
 If possible, visible tasks should be performed in under a 24th of a second.
 This is not possible for opening application windows.

 TODO: more input!

 ## 7. Quality requirements

 Randomly crashing must not happen.
-If configurations are invalid they should be overwritten by default values.
+If configurations are invalid they should be overwritten by default values.<br>
 The config file should be formatted as JSON.

 ## 8. User Interface

-Controlling the window manager will only be possible by using the keyboard.
+Controlling the window manager will only be possible by using the keyboard.<br>
 A mouse can be used to focus on individal frames and interact with application interfaces like webbrowsers.

 ## 9. Non-functional requirements